Clausr/1001albums/README.md

 After approval, the PR should be **SQUASHED AND MERGED**.
 Main should remain as clean as possible.
 This also helps when generating release notes.

 ## Releasing

-To release the app we want to have at least one release candidate running for a few days, while observing for new crashes on Sentry.
+To release the app we want to have at least one release candidate running for a few days, while observing for new crashes on Crashlytics.
 When we're confident that the release is stable, we create a release.
 The tag of the release dictates the version name of the app.